Unable to open your database just because it is showing “File Already In Use Error” each time when you try to open it?

-One of the most common reasons behind this MS Access “Could Not Use Database; File Already in Use” Error can also be the corruption of Access database.
+One of the most common reasons behind this MS Access “Could Not Use Database; File Already in Use” Error can also be the corruption of the Access database.

-Well if this is the case, then the most recommended option is to make use of Access Database Repair Tool which is specifically designed to troubleshoot any type of corruption issue occurred in Access Database.
+Well if this is the case, then the most recommended option is to make use of the Access Database Repair Tool which is specifically designed to troubleshoot any type of corruption issue that occurred in Access Database.

 Some Extra Fixes To Solve Access Could Not Use File Already In Use Error:

-- To prevent this Access file already in use error, the very first thing you need to do is just make sure that all users who have opened the database read, write and create rights for the folder in which the database is located.
+- To prevent this Access file already in use error, the very first thing you need to do is just make sure that all users who have opened the database read, write, and create rights for the folder in which the database is located.

 - The error occurs if another user has opened up the database exclusively and you try to open it.
 Chances are also that user opened the database in exclusive mode or made some modifications such as editing modules, which put the database in exclusive mode. so you need to change it to shared mode.